olovm/cora-eclipse/readme.md

 this will take some time as it downloads quite a few things

 ##Create directories on host
-To get persistent storage in the container, create the following directories:</br>
+To get persistent storage in the container, create the following directories

 1. workspace (for your eclipse workspace)
 2. eclipse (for your eclipse installation)
 3. eclipseP2 (for files shared between multiple installations of eclipse)